Welcome to the Michigan Envirothon!

 Established in 1994, this statewide environmental education program for high school students is the largest of its kind.
 In Envirothon, teams of up to five students and one alternate member utilize resource materials and local resource professionals to gain a knowledge and understanding of the following natural resource subject areas: agriculture, aquatic ecology, energy, forestry, soils/geology, wildlife, and a current environmental issue that varies every year.
 The Michigan Envirothon program focuses on using the outdoors as a classroom and utilizes diverse “eco-stations” as competition testing sites.

-Teams compete at regional competitions throughout the state in March of every year.
-From the regionals, the top 24 teams from around the state then advance to the state competition level in May of each year.
+Teams compete at regional competitions throughout the Michigan in February & March of every year.
+After regional scores and community outreach scores are ranked, the top 24 teams advance to the State competition held in May.

-To learn more about the Michigan Envirothon competition, visit the North American Envirothon website.
+To learn more about the NCF Envirothon competition, visit their website.

 Why Michigan Envirothon?